richardl62/richards-old-games-server/README.md

-# heroku-baord-game
+# Board game serve
-Host a board game on heroku (experimental)
+A Node board games server written partly as a learing exercise.